goto-bus-stop/recanalyst/README.md

 supports recorded game files from Age of Kings, The Conquerors, UserPatch, Forgotten Empires, and HD Edition (optionally with expansions).

+> Note: Games recorded in the newly released HD Edition versions 4.8 and up are
+> not yet supported.
+See [#41](https://github.com/goto-bus-stop/recanalyst/pull/41)
+> for progress.

 [License][] - [Credits][] - [Requirements][] - [Installation][] -
 [Configuration][] - [Usage Examples][] - [API Documentation][] -
 [Limitations][]